flyingmachine/brave-clojure-web/content/concurrency.md

 You might recognize these as the "A", "C", and "I" in the "ACID" properties of database transactions.
 You can think of refs as giving you the same concurrency safety as database transactions, only with in-memory data.

-In case you were wondering, Clojure uses *Software Transaction Memory* (STM) to implement this behavior.
+(In case you were wondering, Clojure uses *Software Transaction Memory* (STM) to implement this behavior.
+STM is really cool, but when you're starting with Clojure you don't need to know much about it.
+You only need to know how to make use of it.
+Which is what this section does.)

 Let's get to actually performing the sock tracksfer.
 First, you'll need to code up some sock-and-gnome creation technology: